 - You can’t easily haul bulky or odd-shaped items- Panniers can easily carry all of the standard gear that bicycle tourists use.
 If you want to carry something unconventional like a kayak, case of beer, full-sized pillow, a stack of firewood, or a pair of bongos, etc. you’ll have trouble carrying them with a rack and pannier setup.
 A trailer allows you to stack large items right on top.

 - Some bikes are not compatible- Panniers require racks.
 Racks require braze-ons on the bike’s frame in order to mount them.
 Not all bikes have the required braze-ons.
 Some frames are not capable of carrying heavy panniers.
-This is the case with carbon fiber frames and some folding bikes.
+This is the case with carbon fiber frames.
+Some folding bikes, such as the Brompton, are also not capable of hauling panniers.
 There are racks that mount to the seat post or clamp to the seat stays but these generally can’t handle much weight.
 You can pull a trailer with pretty much any bike.

 - Heel strike- If your bike has short chainstays, you may experience heel strike.
 This happens when your heels hit your panniers while pedaling.
 You don’t have to worry about this while using a trailer because the trailer sits much further back.